Loss based prior for the degrees of freedom of the Wishart distribution: Simulation study

 where $N$ is the number of parameters estimated (which is equal to $m^2$ for the covariance matrix and depends on the lags for the matrix of coefficients) and $\theta$ is the matrix of coefficients or the covariance matrix.

-This process is repeated $250$ times and the Gibbs sampler is run for $6000$ iterations with a burn-in of $1000$ iterations.
-For each batch of Root mean absolute deviations (RMAD), we create different boxplots for the two different scenario, the fixed $\nu$ and the estimated degrees of freedom.
-In particular, since we are interested in the covariance matrix, we have reported the RMADs for the covariance matrices for each dataset.
-Figure~\ref{Fig_Sim_M5} shows the results for the RMAD for the case with $m=5$ and with $T=30$\footnote{The results for $T=100$ are available in the Supplementary Material.}.
-In particular, the left panel explains the results when the data are generated with $\nu = 5$, the central panel when the data are generated from $\nu = 10$ and the right panel with $\nu = 15$.
-From Figure~\ref{Fig_Sim_M5}, once we move from a dataset generated with a $\nu$ equal to $m$ to a dataset with large $\nu$, the differences between the prior increase.
-In fact, the left panel shows no difference between the two priors, except for the outliers, which are smaller for our proposed hyperprior.
-On the other hand, increasing the $\nu$ to $10$ and $15$ leads to improvements in the evaluation of our hyperprior.
-The results are bigger when we evaluate our hyperprior with $\nu$ equal to $15$ and $\nu$ equal to $5$.
+{This process is repeated $250$ times, and the Gibbs sampler is run for $6000$ iterations with a burn-in of $1000$ iterations.
+For each batch of RMAD, we create boxplots for the cases with fixed $\nu$ equal to $0$ or $m+1$, and the case with loss-based prior for the degrees of freedom.
+Figure~\ref{Fig_Sim_M5} shows the results for the RMAD for the case with $m=5$ and $T=30$, where the left panel explains the results when the data are generated with $\nu = 5$, the center with $\nu = 10$, and the right with $\nu = 15$.}

+{From Figure~\ref{Fig_Sim_M5}, we observe that differences in RMAD between the alternative priors increase when increasing $\nu$.
+The left panel shows no difference between the three cases, except for the outliers, which are smaller for our proposed hyperprior.
+Increasing $\nu$ to $10$ and $15$ leads to smaller RMAD when our hyperprior is used.}

+{As a second measure of evaluation of the proposed prior, in Table~\ref{tab:IRF_Sim_M5} we provide the RMAD for the orthogonal (Choleski) impulse response function evaluated at four different horizons ($h = 1, 3, 5$ and $7$).
+In particular, the column called Fixed $\nu=0$ refers to the \cite{Uhlig2005} flat prior and it is considered as the benchmark, and the other two columns (called Fixed $\nu = m+1$ and Hyperprior) provide the ratio with respect to the benchmark.
+If a value is greater than $1$, it means that the flat prior outperforms the other priors, while if the value is lower than $1$, the flat prior shows poorer performance.
+In Table~\ref{tab:IRF_Sim_M5}, increasing $\nu$ from $5$ to $15$ leads to strong improvements of around $12\%$ at horizon $3$ and $27\%$ at horizon $5$ for the proposed loss-based prior against the other priors.
+When $\nu = 5$, the differences between the hyperprior and the flat prior are small except for horizon $5$ and $7$, while for $\nu = 10$, the improvement ranges from 7\% at horizon $3$ to $31\%$ at horizon $7$.}